This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Communis igitur opinion est quod, cum in parte intellective sive ratoinali duae ponantur potentiae quarum une est cognoscens et dicitur intellectus, altera non cognoscens sed appetens quae dicitur voluntas…

-[Pietro Pomponazzi, De Fato]
+[Pietro Pomponazzi, De Fato](The common opinion is that there are two faculties in the intellective or rational part [of the mind], of which one is cognitive and is called 'intellect' and the other is not cognitive but appetitive, which is called 'will'.)

 The Epicurean Lucretius considered will or wish as a form of movement (motus) that begins ex animi voluntate (from the will of the soul) and initiates the actions of the body in order to seek pleasure.
 He even thought that atoms must contain some “innate power” of motion.